 Faraday Grid launches revolutionary Faraday Exchanger technology to energy industry in first live prototype demonstration

-- Faraday Exchanger will enable greater integration of renewable technology onto electricity grid
+- Faraday Exchangers will enable greater integration of renewable technology onto electricity grid

 - Technology will deliver massive carbon and economic savings to UK and represents a “reimagining” of the electricity network